init1-dev/hotel-miranda-dashboard/README.md

 # TODO:

-- Create view details for bookings, rooms and employees
+- Finish view details for bookings, rooms and employees
+- When click a table row and navigate to details, save last table page to get back instead of page 1